How it works

 - Tokens from the buyer’s leg go to the seller’s wallet

-- Fees (if configured) are sent to fee recipient addresses
+- Fees (if configured) transfer to the fee recipient

 Commitment scheme overview